calliope-project/ec_modules/docs/development_guide/module.md

     - A `reports/` folder.
 Automatic `snakemake` [reports](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html) can be placed here.
 This will allow users to easily follow your workflow, evaluate runtimes and even visualise plots!
     - A `schemas/` folder.
 Schemas used [validate](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#validation) user configuration should be placed here.

+## Ensuring modularity

+Modules are essentially workflows that can be exported to other projects.
+They operate largely in the same way, with some key differences:

+- Plain string references to files _outside_ of `rules` will not work.
+This happens because `snakemake` will use the path of the importing workflow as the base path.
+To ensure this does not cause issues, always use `workflow.source_path()` when requesting files in folders like `internal/`, `schema/` etc.

+    ??? example "Example: loading a schema"
+        :cross_mark: This will fail...

+        ```python
+        validate(config, "schema/config.schema.yaml")
+        ```
+        :white_check_mark: And this will work!

+        ```python
+        validate(config, workflow.source_path("schema/config.schema.yaml"))
+        ```

+- References to files _within_ rules will work the same way they do in regular workflows as long as you avoid direct paths.
+No need to use special functions here!

+    ??? example "Example: defining a rule"
+        :white_check_mark: This will work just fine!
+        Even `shadow`, which uses a temporary directory.

+        ```smk
+        rule raw_population_unzipped:
+            message: "Extract the population data TIF."
+            input: rules.download_raw_population_zipped.output
+            shadow: "minimal"
+            output: "results/population.tif"
+            conda: "../envs/shell.yaml"
+            shell: "unzip -p '{input}' 'JRC_1K_POP_2018.tif' > '{output}'"
+        ```

+- The configuration in `config/default.yaml` will _always_ be overriden by users.
+This makes documentation quite important, as `default.yaml` configuration is just a suggestion!
+- Both module developers and users must use our standard profile in `workflow/profiles/default/config.yaml`.
+Otherwise, wrappers and `conda` won't work as intended.

 ## Documentation

 The `README.md` file should be a pragmatic quick example of what your module needs to function.